 Many times I came across the question when is the best time to visit India.
 India is a huge country and has a very diverse climate, so the first thing you actually need to consider is what places in India are you planning to go.

-I have been traveling to India since 2011 and visited places like Jaisalmer, Jaipur, Jodhpur and Bikaner in the Rajasthan state, and Agra for its Taj Mahal and Red Fort in the state of Uttar Pradesh.
-My latest trip to India was in 2016 to Delhi from August to September and I spent the whole month visiting as many places in Delhi as I could.
-At the end of the trip, I was confident enough to help travelers and expats avoid getting sick in India (click here to read my post about it).
+For my first trips that saw me in cities like Jaisalmer, Jaipur, Jodhpur and Bikaner in the Rajasthan state, I inadvertently caught the best time to travel to India, while my latest trip to India was last year from August to September, which is not the best season to go to Delhi.
+This is why, at the end of the trip, I was confident enough to help travelers and expats avoid getting sick in India (click here to read my post about it).
 After all, I spent a full month (except the days I was puking my guts out) wandering around the historical places in Delhi, visiting monuments, gardens and temples as well as more offbeat areas of Delhi.

 When is the best time to visit India?